Chrisfaherty/CI_PP2_SCC/README.md

     * Google Chrome.
     * Safari.
     * Firefox.
-* The two webpages were tested to be responsive as a desktop, tablet and mobile screensize,
+* The three webpages were tested to be responsive as a desktop, tablet and mobile screensize,
 * All images and text was reviewed and confirmed to be readable,
+* The inputs and buttons work,
-* The input for the pricing works,
+* The the form returns an email to the users inbox.
-* The calculater function calculates correctly.

 ### Bugs
 **Solved Bugs**
-* xxxxxxxxxx
+* When working with the images in the game they tended to not connect correctly with the button.
+This was resolved by trial and error reviewing the js code.
+The arrey that was being indexed didnt line up with the order of the buttons.
+This caused it to mix the images.
+By correctly ordering the array this was resolved.

 ### Validator Testing
 * HTML